 Pioneers of eco-engineering sustainable fabrics, Polartec invented the process of knitting technical fleece from post-consumer plastic bottles in 1993, upcycling well over one billion bottles to date, and continues to lead the industry in offering fabric technologies made of recycled content.
 Earlier this year, Polartec introduced its 100% recycled Power Fill insulation that further reduces environmental impact by eliminating the need for wasteful and non-recycled carrying agents used in other insulation options.

-Initially for apparel, Polartec Power Air technology will be publicly unveiled by Polartec CEO Gary Smith tomorrow, November 29, at Performance Days in Munich Germany.
+Initially for apparel, Polartec Power Air technology has been publicly unveiled by Polartec CEO Gary Smith at Performance Days 2018 in Munich Germany.
 The Polartec Power Air Hoody is now available from Adidas, with more brands including Houdini and Mammut set to release their own offerings in the coming months.

 “Polartec Power Air is more than solving a problem and creating a new platform,” says Gary Smith, Polartec CEO.
 “It’s a brand statement about the power of fabric.”